miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 and confuse is a very different and potentially dangerous breed of mutt than they originally thought.
 Don't reveal all your cards, but give 'em a wink.
 It's got to be emotional.
 You're not appealing to their rational human-animal side of their brain with good ol' Pavlov's methods.

-You're reaching into their heads and traveling down to their lower down their upper-brainstem and lower limbic system, their amygdala and pituitary gland that knows hunger and fear.
+You're reaching into their heads and down to their upper-brainstem and lower limbic system, their amygdala and pituitary gland that knows hunger and fear.
 This inner animal has to "get it", and associate you with getting food, not having it taken away.
-Anything less and you'll always be bathing with the crocs.
+Anything less and you'll always be swimming with crocodiles.

 If you're a hound in pursuit of details, don't get thrown off the scent.
 Recognize those things that are designed precisely to do so.
 Sometimes it's